Professional Practice and Business Valuation

 One of the most complex appraisal tasks in a high net worth divorce is the value analysis of businesses and professional practices.
 This valuation must assess not only the fair market value of the business or practice, but also the goodwill it has obtained throughout its existence.

-The dedicated legal team at SekellaLaw, PLLC, in Manchester, New Hampshire, leverages their skill and experience to gather all necessary information and analyze it to determine fair market value and goodwill.
-In the discovery process for valuing professional practices and businesses, we request and then scrutinize — along with our experts — a variety of different financial records, tax returns and business records to properly value a business for purposes of a divorce.
+The dedicated high asset divorceattorneys at SekellaLaw, PLLC, in Manchester, New Hampshire, leverages their skill and experience to gather all necessary information and analyze it to determine fair market value and goodwill.
+In the discovery process for valuing professional practices and businesses, we request and then scrutinize — along with our experts — a variety of different financial records, tax returns and business records to properly value a business for purposes of a complex divorce in New Hampshire.

 Determining Fair Market Value